Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 Left: An older woman living with dementia expresses her frustration and anger.
 Right: An older man living with dementia lashes out at his caregiver.
 Source: created by author using Midjourney AI.

 Agitated and aggressive behaviors often occur during personal care tasks involving close contact.
 A person may feel threatened or feel their personal space is being violated.
-Depending on the type and severity of a person’s cognitive changes, agitated and aggressive behaviors may become more pronounced as a dementia progresses.
+Depending on the type and severity of a person’s cognitive changes, agitated and aggressive behaviors can become more pronounced as a dementia progresses.

 To manage aggressive behaviors, staff and caregiver training are essential.
-Psychosocial and environmental interventions, and recognition of personal habits and patterns, can reduce or even eliminate agitated or aggressive behaviors.
+Psychosocial and environmental interventions, and recognition of personal habits and patterns can reduce or even eliminate agitated or aggressive behaviors.

-• Speak calmly and actively listen.
+• Speak calmly and actively listen to their complaints or frustrations.

 • Reassure the person that they are safe.

-• Reduce noise and clutter.
+• Try to reduce noise and clutter.

-• Consider physical and medical causes.
+• Consider physical and medical causes of a person’s agitation.

-Antipsychotic medications are often used to treat agitated and aggressive behaviors in people living with dementia.
+Antipsychotics are often used to treat agitated and aggressive behaviors in people living with dementia.
 They should be used for the shortest possible time and only as a last resort.

 2.3.2 Dementia-Related Psychosis

+Dementia-related psychosis occurs when a person experiences symptoms such as delusions, paranoia, or hallucinations.
 A delusion is a false belief or a misinterpretation of a situation.
-For example, a daughter might be confused with the person’s mother or the person living with dementia might accuse someone of stealing something they have misplaced.
+For example, a person living with dementia might confuse her daughter with her mother or she might accuse someone of stealing an item has simply been misplaced.

-*Lewy body dementia: a type of dementia in which a person experiences cognitive decline, “fluctuations” in alertness and attention, visual hallucinations, and slowness of movement, difficulty walking, or rigidity (stiffness).
+*Lewy body dementia: a type of dementia with cognitive decline, “fluctuations” in alertness and attention, visual hallucinations, and slowness of movement, difficulty walking, or rigidity (stiffness).

 For a person with new onset of visual hallucinations, the number one cause is medication side effects.
 For this reason, all medications the person is receiving should be regularly and carefully reviewed.